;;; -*- Mode: Emacs-Lisp -*-

 completion \(symbol or filename) will be undone.

-`complete' \(\\[complete]) will complete the current symbol to the
+complete \(\\[complete]) will complete the current symbol to the most

-most recently seen symbol in Emacs that matches what you have typed so
+recently seen symbol in Emacs that matches what you have typed so far.

-far.
 Executing it repeatedly will cycle through potential matches.
+This is

-This is from the TMC completion package and there may be some delay as
+from the TMC completion package and there may be some delay as it is

 When called with a numeric prefix the function will be untraced.

-default inferior Lisp directory to the directory of the current
+inferior LISP directory to the directory of the current buffer.
+If

-buffer.
-If called in an inferior Lisp buffer, it sets the Emacs
+called in an inferior LISP buffer, it sets the Emacs default-directory

 The eval/compile commands evaluate or compile the forms specified.
 If